IRunFasterThanMyCode/IRunFasterThanMyCode.github.io/_posts/2017-10-19-assessing-Mimi-Andersons-World_Record-run-part-I.md

 # Summary
-* Mimi’s cadence blips are likely just that – blips
+* There are aspects of the spoofed data that make it stand out when compared to Mimi’s and Sandra’s (and my own) data
+* I just do not think that it would be possible to create a forged data set that stands up to intense scrutiny - this is fairly basic scrutiny and it stands out
+* Mimi is using 1s capture mode on constant capture for her runs, with the very occasional 3 or 4 sec delay
+* Sandra is using 10s capture and has longer pauses in data retrieval of several minutes at a time (auto-pause?)
+* Mimi's data sets are therefore an order of magnitude denser than Sandra's
+* Mimi’s cadence blips of 200+ spm are likely just random c*ck ups in data capture - they disappear if you smooth out to a 10s capture rate (I was trying to contact her crew to ask her to set a second watch to 10s capture for one of her runs to confirm this, but unfortunately it was too late)
-* You don’t see them for Sandra because Sandra uses 10s capture while Mimi uses 1s capture, so they likely get averaged out
+* You probably don’t see them for Sandra because they get averaged out
-* Mimi is running with a high cadence but the average seems to fit with previous evidence of her running gait
+* Mimi is running with a high cadence but the average seems to fit with previous evidence (albeit very limited and definitely open to scrutiny) of her running gait (evidence from the film crew videos in the future will also help if/when released)
-* Mimi is often running in 185-195 range, but so do I (granted I am not running across a continent on a day by day basis, but I am also nowhere near elite)
+* Mimi is often running in 185-195 range, but then so do I - granted I am not running across a continent on a day by day basis, but I am also nowhere near elite
-* Mimi's cadence is about 10 spm quicker than Sandra's for both walking and running
+* Mimi’s cadence is about 10 spm quicker than Sandra’s for both walking and running
-* Sandra's data has longer periods of several minutes between data points - possibly her watch is set to pause automatically below a certain speed?
 * Mimi seems to have a fairly even split of walking and running, whilst Sandra seems to consistently run but at a slower overall pace
-* There are aspects of the spoofed data that make it stand out when compared to Mimi's and Sandra’s (and my own) data